chili-epfl/qml-ar/examples/README.md

 13. `12_orange`: This project renders a Chest and a cuboid using qml-ar, using ORANGE sheet
 14. `98_test_image`: This project is similar to `02_image`, but it exits right after it can detect markers.
 Useful for testing the library after installation.
 15. `99_cpp_only`: This project shows how to use QML-AR w/o QML (using only Qt GUI).
+16. `97_detect_dots`: This project prints the list of detected dots